 Where else would you expect to find a band of techno-scientific beer geeks except in the industrial side of San Francisco, Ground Zero for start-ups?
 Join our fermentation correspondent as she travels to the outer edges of beer flavors with the boys of Method Beer.

 In the 1960s, Shinola, the venerable American shoe-polish company that became famous for a World War II soldier’s crack, “You don’t know shit from Shinola,” shut its doors.
 The move was a fitting bookend to the golden age of American manufacturing.
 Then, in 2011, a Texas developer revived the name as a maker of watches, leather goods, and retro bicycles in the broken heart of downtown Detroit, where, the company says, “American is Made.”
 Is making things in America again that easy?

 Boutiques selling hip shoulder bags seem to be all the rage these days.
 Some look rustic enough to take into the woods, some more suited to the streets of Manhattan.
 With all these offerings, how does an eager consumer judge quality?
 Herewith, a visit with four contrasting American leathercrafting shops.
 And a little story about Marv Obenauf, a former firefighter turned master artisan of leather dressings.

 Welcome to Craftsmanship’s inaugural gift guide, where we list the best (or at least the most unusual) items that we could find during our first year exploring the artisan world.
 Our discoveries include fine kitchen knives, cooking pottery, guitars, harmonicas, alcoholic drinks, and, of course, some real children’s toys.

 A CRAFTSMANSHIP photo essay.
-In the capital of digital disruption old styles of book making still flourish.
-See some of the Bay Area’s masters of letterpress printing at work.
+In the capital of digital disruption, old styles of book making still flourish.
+See some of the San Francisco Bay Area’s masters of letterpress printing at work.